AlterMannomann/SQL/README.md

 The tick outside is different from the tick inside.
 Everything inside will only notice a change, when the tick has changed.
 How long the outside tick ever has taken, is not relevant for the inside, because inside it will look the same, whenever time tick dependent space point or foam action happens.

 ## Dimension n = 0
 In this dimension we place the seed for the universe.
-It can hold one object and attributes of this object are irrelevant to the rest of the simulated universe.
+It can hold one object and attributes of this object, which are irrelevant to the rest of the simulated universe.
 Therefore the seed is never taken into account on calculating the energy level of the universe.
-Only dimensions n > 0 have to be equilibrated, if they are childs of the seed.
+Only dimensions n > 0 have to be equilibrated, if they exist childs of the seed.

 ## Subtree structure
 Any point can have any number of subtrees.
-The limitation lies on position.
+The limitation lies on position and available ressources.
 If a higher dimension has already used the position, the subtree can only spread up to the dimension that holds equivalent position values.
 Aim is, that all values exist in all dimension, but parentship can be different through overflow events on different points.

 ## The foam thing
 **not implemented yet**

 Space points are only defining the potential energy attributes on every point in the simulated universe currently modeled and will or should only lead to an extension of the available space.
 Thus we have a binary concept and a potential concept.
-Something that may happen on top of the potential energy it it accumulates.
+Something that may happen on top of the potential energy it accumulates.

 Whereas the space point arithmetics are quite simple, the foam arithmetics have to consider time, location, distance and are under relativity.
 They have to operate most likely on more than one point representation, have to be a meta model, which either shows up or not.

-Thus, even a god creating some similar kind of universe would be blind, not able to see more in the foam than foam, if this god would not be looking for something similar than here.
+Thus, even a god creating some similar kind of universe would be blind, not able to see more in the foam than foam, if this god would not be looking for something similar than our foam here.
 And even if, this god could maybe pick up some reference points for an inside view, but never ever all points at the same time.
 Ok, if this god is a god, probably possible.
 But if this god is me, no chance.
-And I truly believe, if there is something above us, what we can't understand and that has more possibilities, it is still bound to rules and limits.
-If there are limits, any limited god will be in the same situation as myself, probably only having bigger quantities of samples, but no possibility to interact without destroying the universe.
+And I truly believe, if there is something above us, what we can't understand and that has more possibilities, it is still bound to rules and limits of whatever universe it is living in.
+If there are limits, any limited god will be in the same situation as myself, probably only having bigger quantities of samples, but no possibility to interact without destroying the universe (that is very bad for most of the religions we have).

 # Build
 To build the model from scratch you currently need Oracle (developed on Oracle 21c) and an empty schema, where you want to install it.

 **Run USIM_MODEL.sql** to build the basic universe simulation db model.

-**Run EXEC usim_ctrl.run_planck_cycles([CycleLoops]);** for one cycle of space points reactions within one planck time unit.
+**Run EXEC usim_ctrl.run_planck_cycles([CycleLoops]);** for one cycle of space points reactions within one planck time unit (currently not supporting creation of subtrees - in work).

 ## Limitations
 ### Sequences